-Train-the Trainer Financial Independence for Survivors of Domestic Violence Workshops, On the Road to Social Transformation: Culture Proficiency Training; and Working with Men and Boys to Eradicate Domestic Violence.
+Train-the Trainer Financial Independence for Survivors of Domestic Violence Workshops, On the Road to Social Transformation: Culture Competency Training; and Working with Men and Boys to Eradicate Domestic Violence.

 In addition to providing important information about financial literacy and entrepreneurship (how to start a business), the trainers will discuss effective methods for facilitating workshops for survivors using Alianza's training curriculum--¡Si Podemos/Yes We Can—Beyond Domestic Violence: Achieving Financial Independence.
 The training will also provide information about the specific needs and circumstances of Latina survivors and how financial knowledge can be a key step in the survival of victims and their children.

 Day One: Participants will learn the basics of Financial Literacy including: household budgeting, how banks and other financial institutions work, opening and balancing a check book, credit basics, personal and business loans, renting or buying a place, and identify theft.

 Day Two: Participants will actively engage in exploring the world of entrepreneurship (How to Start a Business).
 They will learn how to do marketing research to determine if there a market for a specific product or service; review business ownership essentials, including start-up requirements and operations—how to select a business structure, how much money is needed to open the business, what licenses or permits are required, how to balance family and business, how to keep good records, how to protect business assets.

 Participants will also learn the basics of creating a marketing plan (selecting marketing strategies and venues) and a business plan, including developing a long-range vision, setting realistic goals, writing a mission statement, selecting a location, product/service description, hours of operation, management, general operations, and projecting costs.